 Southern Praline Sauce, with toasted buttered pecans in a thick, decadent sweet syrup, is an easy and delicious dessert topping for ice cream or pound cake!

-Today’s post is a recipe for a rich, delicious Southern Praline Sauce that is a perfect accompaniment for ice cream (I know this for a fact, based on personal experience with butter pecan, peach, and vanilla ice cream *cough, cough).
+Today I want to share a recipe for a rich, delicious Southern Praline Sauce that is a perfect accompaniment for ice cream.
+I know this for a fact, based on personal experience with butter pecan, peach, and vanilla ice cream (someone has to do it)..

-My husband and I were invited to a friends home for dinner and dessert, and I brought the dessert… this amazing tasting thick dessert sauce, to drizzle over homemade ice cream!
+My husband and I were invited to a friends home for dinner and dessert, and I brought the dessert.
+I made some delicious homemade peach ice cream and covered it with Southern praline sauce!
+Wow, it was delicious!

-At this point, I might add that this praline sauce is so good, you will be tempted to eat it right out of the jar with a spoon (again…personal experience ☺).
+At this point, I might add that this Southern praline sauce is so good, you will be tempted to eat it right out of the jar with a spoon (again-.personal experience).Give it a try, and see what I mean, because this sauce is so amazingly tasty!

-Chopped pecans are lightly toasted in a skillet (with butter added), which ensures a delicious, buttery pecan taste, which in my humble opinion, is ALWAYS a great place to start!
+Lightly “toast” chopped pecans in a large skillet, with butter.
+This ensures a delicious, buttery pecan taste, which in my humble opinion, is ALWAYS a great place to start!

-This decadent sauce is also can be used as a wonderful little gift when packaged in a jar with a gift tag and a cute ribbon; a homemade gift, made with love, from your kitchen to a friend or colleague.
-The sauce can be served at room temperature or slightly heated in the microwave.
+This decadent sauce is also can be used as a wonderful little gift when packaged in a jar with a gift tag and a cute ribbon.
+Then you’ll have a homemade gift, made with love, from your kitchen to a friend or colleague.
+The Southern praline sauce can be served at room temperature or reheated slightly in a microwave.

-I really hope you will consider making this decadent Southern praline sauce… it is very versatile and can be used on many different desserts… pound cake, pies, topping for cheesecake, etc. The possibilities are practically endless!
+I really hope you will consider making this decadent Southern praline sauce.
+It is very versatile and can be used on many different desserts such as pound cake, pies, topping for cheesecake, etc. The possibilities are practically endless!
 Thanks for visiting, and have a great day!

 Interested In More Recipes?